 The content presented in sections 4.1.2 and 4.1.3 deals with the NFV orchestrator and VNF manager sub blocks of the NFV MANO.
-They are described according to the ETSI standard specifications and they will be implemented in the SEMIoTICS project using the OSM open source software, see section 1.2.
+They are described according to the ETSI standard specifications and they are implemented in the SEMIoTICS project using the OSM open source software, as it is described in section 4.2.2.
 OSM is SoA and it is ETSI standard compliant, as it implements the technical content described in sections 4.1.2 and 4.1.3.